 CAW is currently pursuing the Monterey Peninsula Water Supply Project, which includes a 9.6 mgd seawater desalination facility located near the MRWPCA regional plant.
 CAW is proposing that the source water for this facility would come from slant wells on the CEMEX property within the North Marina Area.
 Water treatment would be by reverse osmosis, and brine disposal would be through the MRWPCA ocean outfall, just as in the Regional Desalination Facility.
-A test slant well was constructed in 2015, and has been operated, but not continuously, from April 2015 through March 2016.
+A test slant well was constructed in 2015, and has been operated from April 2015 through March 2016.
+The potential groundwater impacts from the proposed ten production slant wells are discussed in Section 4.2.5.
+The CPUC Draft EIR for the Monterey Peninsula Water Supply Project was issued for public comment in April 2015, but later withdrawn awaiting further results from the test well monitoring.
 The operational test is scheduled to run for an additional year to assess the response of the aquifer, which is difficult with the test coinciding with the extended drought.
-The CPUC Draft EIR for the Monterey Peninsula Water Supply Project was issued for public comment in April 2015, but later withdrawn due to concerns regarding the DEIR's groundwater analysis, among other concerns.
-MCWD has expressed concerns that the project as proposed will adversely impact water levels and water quality in the North Marina Area and Marina Area Subbasin, resulting in potential adverse impacts to MCWD's wells.
-The revised combined Draft EIR/EIS is currently scheduled for public release in late 2016.
+MCWD has expressed concerns that the project will affect the yield of their wells in the Marina Area Subbasin.
+The revised Draft EIR is scheduled for public release in late 2016.